 "We do believe that nuclear power needs to be part of the decarbonizing conversation," he said after receiving the report.

 NuScale signed an agreement last week to explore bringing its small modular reactor technology to Poland.
-The company says "There was a lot of mis- it has 20 tentative agree-
+The company says "There was a lot of mis- it has 20 tentative agreeinformation," he said.
+"Our ments with customers in 11